The Hermitage Monk

 three

-winter months in solitude and cave sadhana, so the cave is normally
+winter months in solitude and cave sadhana,

 from December 1st thru the end of February, every year.
 The Samadhi